Backup and Restore Data

 The last backup cycle of each monthly period expires at your Retention Time setting.
 Therefore, only the last backup cycle of each monthly period is retained for the retention time you select in the Set Weekly Schedule.

-For example, suppose you start backups at mid-calendar month, on March 15.
+For example, suppose you start bucket backups at mid-calendar month, on March 15.
 The last backup cycle of the monthly period is in the week of April 15th, and not in the last week of March.
-For Set Weekly Schedule, a cycle is the weekly full backup and the incremental backups following it for that week.
+For Set Weekly Schedule, a cycle is the weekly full bucket backup and the incremental bucket backups following it for that week.
 When the week ends, a new cycle starts.

 You are able to restore: